-Many fields require Continuing education or professional development.
-This helps professionals touch up on there knowledge and stay up to date on the newest developments in their industry.
-This can include things like new regulations, systems and other changes within the industry.
+Many fields require continuing education courses or professional development opportunities.
+This helps professionals touch up on their knowledge and stay up to date on the newest developments and subject matter expertise in their industry.
+This can include things like new regulations, systems, and other changes within the industry.

 Some industries that may require continuing education are:

-Continuing education is typically measured in units - Continuing education unit (CEU) or continuing education credit (CEC).
+Continuing education is typically measured in units - Continuing education unit (CEU) or continuing education credits (CEC).
 They can be taught at colleges or government employment offices.

-You would usually list continuing education under "Education" or the "Professional Development" section.
+You would usually list professional development and continuing education under "Education" or the "Professional Development" section.
 This section would typically be the last section on your resume.

 You can also use a different title or a combination like "Education and Professional Development".

-Decide exactly which continuing education you want to include on your resume.
+Decide exactly which continuing education and professional training you want to include on your resume.
 Anything you list should be relevant to the position you're applying for.

-For example: Taking a course in online marketing would not be included on your resume if you were applying for an accounting position.
+For example: Taking online courses in marketing would not be included on your resume if you were applying for an accounting position.
 Listing irrelevant information on your resume will annoy a hiring manager or recruiter.

 List your continuing education and any other relevant information.

-List the courses taken, name of the program or and other relevant information.
-If you completed the course – you can also list the year.
+List the courses taken, name of the program, and other relevant information.
+If you completed the course, you can also list the year.

-While continuing education is required for many industries - Some continuing education is voluntary and could help give you a leg up on other candidates when apply for a job.
+While continuing education is required for many industries - Some continuing education is voluntary and could help give you a leg up on other candidates when applying for a job.

-Continuing education can even include online courses.
+Continuing education can even include online courses on your resume.
 Just make sure it's relevant to whatever position you're applying for before listing it on your resume.

 It can also allow you to get promoted faster or even a fatter salary.
 Professional development of any kind will help you progress in your career.
 Employers love to see a candidate who is committed to learning and progressing within their industry or role.

-Many industries require continuing education but you can also choose to further your education on your own.
-Including professional development like continuing education can really help you stand out from the pool of candidates.
+Many industries require continuing education for educational and workforce needs but you can also choose to further your education on your own.
+Including professional development opportunities like continuing education can really help you stand out from the pool of candidates.